1746 English cricket season: Single wicket

-A four-a-side match was played at the Artillery Ground on 21 July between Four Millers of Bray Mills in Berkshire and Four Best Players of Addington and on 6 August a three-a-side match was played on the same ground between "six players esteemed the best in England".
-The teams were Robert Colchin, John Bryant (both Bromley) and Joe Harris (Addington) playing against Stephen Dingate (Surrey), Val Romney (Sevenoaks) and Richard Newland (Slindon).
-Dingate's team won the match over which hundreds of pounds were wagered.
+Monday, 21 July.
+There was a four-a-side match at the Artillery Ground between Four Millers of Bray Mills (in Berkshire) and Four Best Players of Addington.
+It was played for fifty pounds but the result is unknown.
+Thomas Waymark was by this time employed at Bray Mills and so he was probably involved.

+Wednesday, 6 August.
+A three-a-side game between Long Robin's Side and Stephen Dingate's Side in the Artillery Ground involving "six players esteemed the best in England".
+The teams were Robert Colchin, John Bryant (both Bromley), and Joe Harris (Addington) versus Stephen Dingate (Surrey), Val Romney (Sevenoaks), and Richard Newland (Slindon).
+Dingate's team won the match.
+Hundreds of pounds were lost and won over the game.
+Newspapers pre-announcing the event named John Harris in Long Robin's team, but it was his brother Joe who actually played.